-A resume is one of the most important tools you can use in your job search.
-Whether you are new to the work force, in career transition, needing to update your resume, or would like to customize your resume for a particular job, a Career Advisor can assist you.
-We can provide you with resume-writing tips and one-on-one consultation to help critique your resume.
+Whether you are new to the workforce, in career transition, needing to update your resume, or would like to customize your resume for a particular job, a Career Advisor can help.
+We'll provide resume-writing tips and one-on-one consultation to help critique your resume.

 Target the Employer

 Everything in your resume should be directed toward one goal: Getting a specific job at a particular company.
 No two resumes should be alike.
-Each one of your resumes should be uniquely targeted to an audience of one.
+Each resume should be uniquely targeted to an audience of one.

 Consider your form